aws-samples/aws-cdk-examples/typescript/servicecatalog/portfolio-with-ec2-product/README.md

 ---
 <!--END STABILITY BANNER-->

+> The construct library for this service is in preview.
+Since it is not stable yet, it is distributed as a separate package so that
+> you can pin its version independently of the rest of the CDK.
+See the package:
+>
+> @aws-cdk/aws-servicecatalog-alpha

 # Using Product Stacks with AWS Service Catalog (VPC with EC2 Instance)

 This is a CDK example of a [Product Stack](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-servicecatalog.ProductStack.html).